mozilla/data-docs/src/metrics/metrics.md

 ### Caveats

 If the number of users stays constant, but the average number of active profiles per user increases, this metric will tend to increase.
+For more details on the relationship between users and profiles, see [here](https://docs.telemetry.mozilla.org/concepts/profile/realworldusage.html).

 ### Dashboards